 Infrared technologies can be used to transmit an assistive listening audio signal in a room or theatre auditorium.

-With an infra red hearing loop a person requires a special receiver, which is usually available at a customer service desk or by asking a member of staff.
+With an infrared system a person requires a special receiver, which is usually available at a customer service desk or by asking a member of staff.

 If you are going to the theatre, you may need to book your receiver in advance.

 To use a receiver with hearing aid / cochlear implant simply place the lanyard over your head so that the receiver lies on your chest — in this way it will not become obstructed or lose signal.
 It’s also a good practice to sit away from internal pillars or windows as this can also cause signal loss.
-The venue should be able to advise where to sit to receive the best signal.
-If you have been allocated seats that are not in line of sight of an infrared transmitter, ask to be moved to an area where the receiver can pick up the signal.
+The venue should be able to advise where to sit to receive the best signal if necessary.
+If you have been allocated seats where you are not able to receive audio from the infrared system, ask to be moved to an area where the receiver can pick up the signal from the transmitter.

 The neck loop of the receiver creates a magnetic field around your head, to which you can connect by switching on the “T” or “loop” programme of your hearing aid / cochlear implant; the same as you would with a normal hearing loop system.
 You may need to experiment with the positioning of the neckloop to get the best out of it, particularly the position on your shoulders.